Support Us Button Widget

 Table of Contents

-Lakeland’s most iconic bird is the swan, but we have a special place in our hearts for another avian — the snowbird.
-Defined as a northerner who moves to southern states (like Florida) during the cooler months, many snowbirds call Lakeland home during the holiday season and even into the new year.
+Lakeland’s most iconic bird is the swan, but we have a special place in our hearts for another avian: the snowbird, aka a northerner who moves to southern states (like Florida) during the cooler months.

-Whether you’re a long-term part-time Lakelander or joining the flock this year, keep reading for our snowbird’s guide to Swan City.
+Whether you’ve been a part-time Lakelander long-term or just joined the flock this year, keep reading for our snowbird’s guide to Swan City.

 A wide shot of the Crenshaw Canopy Walk at Bonnet Springs Park.